This is a big month for Ordinary Vegan. March is nutrition month and I leave at the end of the week for the Holistic Vegan cruise.

 I hope this vegan power plate empowers you to make healthier food choices for you and your family full or part-time.
 Here is a closer look at the health benefits of the five food groups.

 Most fruits are naturally low in fat, sodium and calories and none contains cholesterol.
 Fruits also comprise of many essential nutrients including vitamin C, folate, potassium and dietary fiber.
 These nutrients are essential for overall health.
-Studies have shown that eating a diet rich in fruits reduces the risk of heart disease, certain types of cancer, type-2 diabetes, and obesity.

 Beans, peas, kidney beans, black beans, chickpeas, and lentils are excellent sources of plant protein.
 Consuming legumes is recommended for everyone because they are an excellent source of fiber, folate, potassium, iron and zinc.
 These nutrients are often low in the standard American diet so consuming legumes is recommended for everyone to maintain health and wellness.